-So, these are my travel in Genoa’s historical centre suggestions…
+So, these are our travel in Genoa’s historical center suggestions:

-In fact, wandering toward Genoa’s old shops, mean rediscover unique flavors of the genoese cuisine, a cuisine that is a mixture of mountain and seaside products, that uses eastern spices.
+In fact, wandering toward Genoa’s old shops, mean rediscover the unique flavors of the Genoese cuisine, a cuisine that is a mixture of mountain and seaside products, that uses eastern spices.

-In the old town there are numerous ultra centenarian food shops and boutiques.
-Wandering through them is like to take a walk back in the time!
+In the old town, there are numerous ultra centenarian food shops and boutiques.
+Wandering through them is like taking a walk back in time!

 Antica Bottega “Pietro Romanengo fu Stefano”